KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-network-signal by PoOwAa](https://github.com/PoOwAa/MMM-network-signal)

-1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-network-signal.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-network-signal.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-next-episode by PierreGode](https://github.com/PierreGode/MMM-next-episode)